CoferSamuel/ODFE_robotica/README.md

 ## Getting Started

-Refer to the [main documentation](docs/main.pdf) for detailed information on setup, configuration, and usage of the project.
+Refer to the [main documentation](docs/main.pdf) for detailed information.

 ---